How to develop a content plan for simple effective marketing

 Get started, don’t put it off

-Now you know which chapter of your story you’re telling at any given time and that forms the basis of your marketing plan for the year.
+Now you know which chapter of your story you’re telling at any given time and that forms the basis of your marketing plan.
 A plan month by month covering the agreed topics your customers need to know to ensure your success will mean there’s no risk of putting out any unrelated, unclear messages.

 Keep your content relevant by bringing it back to your customers’ needs, and how your product or service can help make their life easier/better/more rewarding.